adhocmaster/Evolutionary-World-Simulator/games/GoldHunters/Encounters.md

 - All agents add up their potential collection of the resource and attempt to collect that amount.
 - All collections will be pooled and distributed evenly.

-## Philanthropy: Weighted based on need for resource
+## Philanthropy: Weakest dig first

 **When to Trigger -** Multiple passive agents attempt to harvest the same resource.

-- All agents add up their potential collection of the resource and attempt to collect that amount.
+- All agents take turns digging once from the same resource.
-- All collections will be pooled and distributed based on how much resource each agent has.
+- Agents with lower strength dig first.
-- The less resource an agent has, the more they receive.
+- If the resource runs out, agents who haven't dug yet get nothing.

 ## Competition: Weighted based on resource availability